OpenZeppelin/openzeppelin-sdk/README.md

 openzeppelin init my-project
 ```

-Now it is possible to use `openzeppelin create` to create instances for these contracts that
+Now it is possible to use `openzeppelin deploy` to create instances for these contracts that
 later can be upgraded, and many more things.

 Run `openzeppelin --help` for more details about thes and all the other functions of the